 Whatever was experienced by some of the attendees, it doesn’t sound at all like it was an objective, physical experience because no two people seem to have experienced the same things.

-But the Three Witnesses apparently did see and hear the same things.
+But the Three Witnesses apparently did see and hear the same things during their experience with the Angel Moroni and the gold plates.
 What are we to make of that?
 I think that this explanation of the Kirtland Temple dedication offers the most likely scenario for what also happened to the Three Witnesses:

 It’s likely that Joseph said he was seeing something angelic and told the congregation what he claimed to be seeing.
 Those in attendance relayed what Joseph said he saw.
 Everyone was so excited for this grand event, that they likely got caught up in the moment and imagined some extraordinary things.
 Imagine if someone you thought was a prophet said an angel was in the room, the people are singing intently, people are speaking in tongues, there’s shouting of Hosanna, waving, cheering, etc. That would likely cause some to believe the prophet so much as to get caught up in the spirit and cause them to imagine they were witnessing something extraordinary – made much easier if they were fasting and had a sudden dose of wine.
 Some who were genuinely drunk probably added fuel to the environment by claiming to see things just to support their beloved prophet.

-So, the Kirtland temple “Pentecost” was most likely a product of second sight and suggestion.
+I agree.
+I think that the Kirtland temple “Pentecost” and the experience of the three witnesses were most likely a product of second sight and of suggestion.
 I’ll get to more about suggestion later, but first, here’s a bit of my own experience with the concept of second sight:

 On my mission to Brazil in the mid-90s, I met many people who trusted their “second sight” in this way.
 Some of them said they saw angels, or floating balls of light, or Jesus, or Nossa Senhora Aparecida.
 Brazilians just thought differently.
 They placed more meaning on thoughts and imagination and the unexplainable than what I was used to.

 I have some personal experience with this type of thinking.
 As a Mormon missionary, I had recited Joseph Smith’s The First Vision hundreds of times, but I particularly remember one time near the end of my mission when something different happened.
 As I told the story this time, I could very distinctly imagine a small part of the vision very clearly from Joseph’s perspective.
-I imagined a bright light filtering through the rustling leaves so clearly, that it was almost like seeing.
-It only lasted a split second, but it was a cool experience made powerful because I believed that it was a gift from the Creator of the Universe.
+I imagined a bright light filtering through the rustling leaves so clearly, that it was almost like seeing6.
+It really was an average experience that lasted only a split second, but it became a powerful experience because I believed that it was a gift from the Creator of the Universe.

 When I later recounted this experience, I told people that “I saw”.
 Of course, I didn’t really “see” anything in a physical sense, because no one else in the room could see anything.
 If I “saw” anything, it was with my “spiritual” eyes (my imagination).